|Quest Mentoring Program|

 The Quest Mentoring Program provides a means for incoming and current Quest Scholars to connect with each other at QuestBridge partner colleges.
-Our main objective is to help new Scholars adjust to their college environments and feel a sense of belonging and friendship.
+This program's main objective is to help new students adjust to their college environments and feel a sense of belonging and friendship.

-Any Quest Scholar who is a rising sophomore, junior, or senior can be a mentor.
+Any Quest Scholar who is a rising sophomore, junior, or senior can be a Quest Mentor.
 Mentors should be informed peers who can offer guidance, listen actively, and point out campus resources and opportunities to their mentees.
-Download mentor guidelines & monthly calendar (PDF).

-Any Quest Scholar who is an incoming freshman and wishes to learn from the knowledge and experiences of an older Quest Scholar at their school can be a mentee.
-Download mentee guidelines (PDF).
+Any Quest Scholar who is an incoming freshman and has filled out the Are You a Quest Scholar? form before the summer of their freshman year will be assigned to a Mentor Family by their Quest Liaison.
+Mentees will learn from the knowledge and experiences of an older Quest Scholar at their school.